 We reported the descriptive summary of scales as well as the symptoms within scale.
 We highlighted symptoms that are used in DSM-5 for diagnosis of depression.
 More specifically, there are 28 symptoms are overlapped with the DSM-5 symptoms for depression, where were derived from the nine symptoms in DSM-5 and all their specific symptoms, see Fried et al. (2015) for details.

 We used Jaccard index to quantify the degree of overlap between different scales (Fried, 2017).
 The formal of Jaccard index is s/(u1 + u2 + s), where "s" represents the number of items shared by two scales, and "u1" and "u2" denote the number of items that are exclusively present in each of the two scales.
 Jaccard index ranges from 0 (no overlap among scales) to 1 (complete overlap).
 We interpreted Jaccard index as in Fried (2017): very weak 0.00–0.19, weak 0.20–0.39, moderate 0.40–0.59, strong 0.60–0.79, and very strong 0.80–1.0.
-Moreover, we explored the relationship between the mean Jaccard coefficient, adjusted scale length and the number of captured symptoms (i.e., how many symptoms the scale captured) by employing Spearman correlationRefer to the first, second, and seventh columns in Supplementary Material 5 for more details.
+Moreover, we explored the relationship between the mean Jaccard coefficient, adjusted scale length and the number of captured symptoms (i.e., how many symptoms the scale captured) by employing Spearman correlation (see Supplementary Material 5 for more details).

 [Insert Fig later]